jeffnielson/glazy/database/snapshots/README.md

  * created_by_user_id: The user ID in Glazy
  * material_type_id: Categorizes the material, e.g. "Celadon".
  * material_type: Name of the material category.
 May have duplicates, as material_type is a tree.  e.g. "Celadon -> Blue" and "Blue"
+ * material_state_id: ID of the material's state: Testing, Production, or Discontinued
+ * material_state: Testing, Production, or Discontinued
  * rgb_r, rgb_g, rgb_b: RGB values that represent the color of the glaze.
 Usually taken from a photo.
 Not reliable.
  * surface_type:
    - 1	Matte